IBM/dsce-sample-apps/smart-procurement-advisor/README.md

 - 1.2 Create a new instance and launch the application.
 - 1.3.
 Create a new project, give a suitable name for project and collection.
 - 1.4.
 Choose document retrieval as the method from drop down list.
 - 1.5.
-Upload the pdf file which is available in the files directory.
+Upload the `Pumpdetails.pdf` file which is available in the files directory.
 - 1.6.
 Wait for some time until the document is processed.
 - 1.7.
 In the enrichment tab, under table understanding select table and table contents for entities V2 select table, table understanding and text.
 In keywords select table and table understanding.
 - 1.8.
 From the left pane select API integration tab and copy the project ID.